klauer/epics-sumo-mirror/doc/index.rst

 ----------------------------------

-The support module manager is a collection of python scripts to help with the development of EPICS applications who use EPICS support modules.
+The support module manager is a collection of python scripts to help with the development of EPICS applications and EPICS support modules.

 Some of the features are:

-- Keeping track of module dependencies in a `JSON <http://www.json.org>`_ database.
+- Keep track of module dependencies in a `JSON <http://www.json.org>`_ database.

-- Scanning an existing EPICS support directory to create the dependency database.
+- Scan an existing EPICS support directory to create the dependency database.

-- Creation and build of consistent sets of modules.
+- Create and build of consistent sets of modules.

-- Fetching module sources from a version control system.
+- Fetch module sources from a version control system.

-- Creation of RELEASE files for applications in order to use a consistent module set.
+- Create RELEASE files for applications in order to use a consistent module set.

 See :doc:`introduction` for more information.